Sign In

 Remember the mental model from Lesson 1: you're not asking a question of a knowledgeable entity.
 You're providing context to a prediction engine.
 The quality of what you get back is a direct function of the quality and specificity of the context you provide.

-When you type "write me a summary," the AI has to make dozens of decisions on your behalf: How long?
+When you type "write me a summary," the AI makes dozens of decisions on your behalf: How long?
 For what audience?
 Of what?
 In what tone?
-From what angle?
 It will guess — often plausibly, often wrong for your specific needs.
+Give it those decisions upfront and you get something much closer to what you want on the first attempt.

 The Three Fundamentals

-1. Role: Tell AI who it's being
+Role — tell AI who it's being

-Weak: "Explain machine learning to me."
+❌ Weak"Explain machine learning to me."

-Strong: "You are a patient teacher explaining machine learning to a curious professional with no technical background.
+✅ Strong"You are a patient teacher explaining machine learning to a curious professional with no technical background.
 Use everyday analogies and avoid jargon."

-AI cannot read your mind, your file system, or your organizational context.
-Anything it needs to give you a useful response, you have to provide in the prompt.
+AI cannot read your mind, your files, or your organizational context.
 The most common reason AI gives unhelpful responses is missing context.
+Before sending, ask: what does it need to know that it might not have?

-Weak: "Rewrite this email to be more professional."
+❌ Weak"Rewrite this email to be more professional."

-3. Format: Specify what you want back
+Format — specify what you want back

 • "Give me three options" — prevents AI from committing to one approach